wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 Two parameters controls the behavior of the window.
 The first is template argument `WSZ`, which specifies the window size.
 When the window is full, no more uops can be scheduled in the current cycle, and we must drive the event queue forward until a window slot is freed.
+The second is the macro `ISSUES_PER_CYCLE` defined in ooo\_core.cpp.
+This value limits the maximum number of uops that can be issued to the window from the issue queue.
+The simulator keeps track of the number of issued uops in `curCycle` in `OOOCore`'s member variable `curCycleIssuedUops`.
+For each uop, the simulator always attempts to issue in `curCycle`, unless `curCycleIssuedUops` exceeds `ISSUES_PER_CYCLE`, in which case we simply drive the window forward by one clock, and resets `curCycleIssuedUops`.

 ### Simulating Issue and Dispatch